Warner Bros: Tarzan Infinity Jungle

 Concept Design, Development, AV, Shipping and Logistics

-Combining our architectural background and immersive technology expertise, we re-created Tarzan's jungle in infinite proportions and brought it to the streets of eight markets in the US, Canada, and Mexico.
+Combining our architectural background and expertise in immersive technologies, we re-created Tarzan's jungle in infinite proportions and brought it to the streets of eight markets in the US, Canada, and Mexico.
 From the outside the experience looked like a small 10' x 10' shipping container.
 Once fans stepped inside they found themselves in an infinitely large jungle.

-Through the use of custom optics, mirrors, 10 channels of audio, 20 programmable fans, dynamic lighting, and custom designed scents users felt as if they were transported to the Gabonese jungle with Tarzan.
-We worked with the Gabonese film consultant to ensure that every aspect of the experience was authentic.
-The foliage was accurate to actual Gabonese plant life; animal sounds came from field recordings used for the film; air handling, humidifiers, and a fog machine maintained the specific atmosphere; and scents accurately portrayed the smell of the jungle.
+We worked with Tarzan's jungle film consultant to ensure that every aspect of the experience was authentic.
+Using custom optics, mirrors, 10 channels of audio, 20 programmable fans, dynamic lighting, and custom-designed scents users felt as if they were transported to the Gabonese jungle with Tarzan.
+The foliage was accurate to Gabonese plant life; animal sounds came from field recordings used in the film; air handling, humidifiers, and a fog machine maintained a specific atmosphere; and scents accurately portrayed the smell of the jungle.

-The film consultant informed us that the Gabonese jungle smells like gorilla sweat.
-After having the smell finely described to us, we started mixing different scents to create the exact match.
-The final mixture was composed of hunting cover up scents, fern, various minerals found in fresh earth, squirrel urine, and bear urine.
-The result was a huge success and actually smelled good, yet musky.
-During the film junket, the President of the Gabon stepped into the experience and declared it felt like home.
+Of all the senses, the sense of smell is the most powerful trigger of emotions and memories, so it was important that we recreated the smell of the Gabonese jungle for the experience.
+After having the smell finely described to us, we started mixing and testing different scent combinations to create an exact match.
+The final mixture was composed of hunting cover-up scents, fern, various minerals found in fresh earth, squirrel urine, and bear urine.
+The result was a huge success, with the President of Gabon declaring that the experience felt just like home.